JessieAMorris/Automately/README.md

 If you'd rather just server the files using apache or some other similar item, simply set the web server's root to the `public/` directory of this project.

 ## Events
 It is very easy to extend the functionality and/or subscribe to a given event.
-Using the Jive-JS Fabric (documentation (here)[https://github.com/jive/JiveJS-Commons/blob/master/docs/fabric.md])  as the mechanism to send notifications of events.
+Using the [Jive-JS Fabric](https://github.com/jive/JiveJS-Commons/blob/master/docs/fabric.md) as the mechanism to send notifications of events.

 ### Subscribing to events
 To subscribe to a given event you use the `getFabric` method on the `automation` global.
 The `getFabric` method returns an instance of the Jive Fabric.
 Use the `.subscribe` method on the Fabric in order to get events.